 34. In any matter relating to takeovers involving public commercial organisations in Australia, it is likely that the companies and firms from which a number of the Panel's members come or are connected will have some involvement.
 The Panel's policy in relation to members' conflicts recognises that the Australian takeovers community is small and that it would be impractical for a member to be excluded from sitting on a matter merely because there is, or has been, some connection between that member's firm or company and a party to proceedings.
-Accordingly, while the President will naturally consider all interests disclosed by a member carefully, where a member has a more remote or indirect connection with a party or adviser in a matter, generally the President will take a robust view that the interest is immaterial, although it will nonetheless be disclosed to the parties.
+The President will naturally consider all interests disclosed by a member carefully and will act reasonably in deciding whether any such interest is sufficiently material to prevent their appointment to a sitting Panel.
+However, where a member has a more remote or indirect connection with a party or adviser in a matter, generally the President will take a robust view that the interest is immaterial, although it will nonetheless be disclosed to the parties.